Skip to content

 If you call again init the previous configuration file is overwritten.

-The logs of Cosmian VM are located in /var/log/cosmian_vm/.
+The logs of Cosmian VM are written in journalctl and can be accessed via journalctl -exu cosmian_vm_agent.

 Cosmian VM also contains an encrypted RAMFS in /var/lib/cosmian_vm/tmp.